Stellantis Announces 2021 Drive for Design Contest Winners

 “Students are digging deep and focusing their attention not only on the details but the thought process of automotive design.
 It’s encouraging and exciting to see young artists take this competition seriously,” added Mark Trostle, head of Ram Truck and Mopar Exterior Design for Stellantis.

 This year’s first-place winner was Vincent Piaskowski, a 12th-grade student from Michigan.
-Piaskowski’s design work landed him in the top three in two previous years (second place in 2020 and third place in 2019).
-The second-place winner, 10th grader Rocco Morales, is also from Michigan.
-Third place went to Alex Wang, a 12th-grade student from California.
+Piaskowski’s design work landed him in the top three, two times before (second place in 2020 and third place in 2019).
+Also from Michigan is the second place winner — 10th grader Rocco Morales.
+Alex Wang, a 12th grader student in California, took home third place.

 As part of his first-place win, Piaskowski earns one-on-one mentoring with designers from the Stellantis Design Studies, a scholarship to the College for Creative Studies virtual summer design program, publication of his winning design on the automaker’s social media platforms, and Wacom MobileStudio Pro 16.